CASA C-212 Aviocar: NC212i

 Improved version of -400 series, using two Honeywell TPE331-12JR-701C turboprop engines, with a maximum output of 970 hp.
 The rotor is the four-bladed Dowty Rotol R334/4-82-F/13 constant speed propeller with a 2.75 m (110-inch) diameter.

-On 3 November 2022, Indonesian Aerospace and MT Propeller signed the General Purchase Agreement (GPA) for the Procurement of five-blades MTV-27 Propellers for the NC-212i Aircraft.
+On 3 November 2022, Indonesian Aerospace and MT Propeller signed the General Purchase Agreement (GPA) for the Procurement of five-blades MTV-27 Propellers for the NC212i Aircraft.
 MTV-27 propellers are produced by MT Propeller, Germany and have been certified by EASA.